khiner/ProcessingRayTracer/README.md

-# ProcessingRayTracer
+# Processing Ray Tracer

-This repo holds ray tracing, implicit surface generation, and mesh manipulation implementations, writting in the Processing (Java) language, implemented for Computer Graphics (CS-6491), Spring 2024, GA Tech.
+Ray tracing, implicit surface generation, and mesh manipulation.
+Written in the Processing (Java) language, implemented for Computer Graphics (CS-6491), Spring 2024, GA Tech.

 Much of the documentation below was adapted from the assignment descriptions written by the course instructor, Dr. Greg Turk.